jncss/skv/README.md

 ```

 ### `Compact() error`
-Creates a new file containing only the last active occurrence of each key, then replaces the original file.
+Creates a new file containing only the last active occurrence of each key, then atomically replaces the original file.
 This removes all deleted records and old versions of updated keys.
 The in-memory cache is automatically rebuilt after compaction.

+**Safety:** Uses atomic file operations with a temporary file to ensure data integrity:
+1. Writes compacted data to a temporary file
+2. Syncs the temporary file to disk
+3. Closes the original file
+4. Atomically renames the temporary file over the original (OS-level atomic operation)
+5. Reopens the database file

+This approach ensures that if compaction fails at any point (power loss, disk full, etc.), the original database file remains intact and uncorrupted.

 **Example:**
 ```go